projen/projen/README.md

 * The `jsii` section in your `package.json` file will now have a `python` entry.
 * The `release.yml` github workflow will include a release job that will release your module to PyPI.

+## Should I Commit Synthesized Files?

+Yes, you should commit those files.
+Although most files don't *have* to be committed, there is value in being able to review any changes to these files when you upgrade **projen** itself (`yarn projen:upgrade`).

+Since projen installs an "anti-tamper" check in your CI builds, if these files are manually modified, your CI build will fail.

 ## API Reference

 See [API Reference](./API.md) for more details.